marcbowes/attia/README.md

 - Remove the need to do the WebDriver stuff.
 A normal HTML client is probably sufficient.
 I mostly just tried it for fun.
-- Incrementally maintain the index (currently in a temp dir)
 - grep for TODO for more stuff